SELECT allows you to specify a list of columns and expressions to be selected

 Whenever possible, it is recommended to perform arithmetic

 aggregation functions as this can have a dramatic impact on performance.
 For

-min(value)/2 although both alternative will return the same result
+min(value)/2, although both return the same result.

 QuestDB supports the following standard SQL clauses within SELECT statements.